steph-64/Delani-studio/README.md

 - Push to the branch (git push origin improve-feature)
 - Create a Pull Request
 ## Known Bugs
-Output is not always right.
+The output is not always right.
 ### License
 *MIT*
 Copyright (c) 2021 STEPHANIE SINET